Aluerie/HextechButEfficient/README.md

 # HextechButEfficient

-🔠League of Legends snippet scripts gathered in GUI for quick &amp; efficient loot (and not only) management in a min-max resources style.
-I also provide some utility scripts that aren't about loot.
+🔠League of Legends snippet scripts gathered in GUI for quick &amp; efficient loot (and not only) management in a min-max resources style (without long annoying animations too).
+Also some utility scripts that aren't about loot.

 > **Warning**
 > Unfortunately, I have not done GUI yet so for now it's only Python scripts that you can run yourself and see the output.

+These Scripts mostly use [LCU API](<https://riot-api-libraries.readthedocs.io/en/latest/lcu.html>).

 ## 📔 Table of Contents